AurelienVALENTIN/OMERO_walkthrough/README.md

-# OMERO walkthrough example to search and automatically process images
+# Image management (import, query and processing) with OMERO
 OMERO is a powerful tool for centralizing images in order to view, organize, analyze and share them.
 It was developed by OME (Open Microscopy Environment) and it works with objects (e.g. Image, Dataset and Project), hence the name OMERO for OME Remote Objects.
 This GitHub repository is in addition to a demo video (***Video not uploaded yet***) that shows how to automatically import, query and process images in OMERO.
 You can find the used codes in the [files repository](Files/) and an example dataset in the [dataset repository](Dataset/).
 ![Some figures](Figures/Some_figures.png?raw=true)